ReBarrington/DjangoTutorial/README.md

     - `path('logout/', auth_views.LogoutView.as_view, name='logout'),`
 - Create a login template in users directory.
 Pass in `template_name` as argument in `urlpattern` so Django knows where to locate template.
 - Link to different components by `href="{% url 'login' %}`
+- NOTE: by default, successful login will try to navigate to the path: `/accounts/profile/`.
+In `settings.py` you can create new `LOGIN_REDIRECT_URL`